gepheum/skir-python-gen/README.md

 ### Enum classes

-The definition of the `SubscriptionStatus` enum in the .soia file is:
+The definition of the `SubscriptionStatus` enum in the .skir file is:
 ```rust
 enum SubscriptionStatus {
   FREE;